Table of Contents

 After completing all viewing angle collections, you need to stop recording and save the data persistently to the device.

-After collection, click the red button in the middle bottom to stop collection and enter the save page.
+1. After collection is complete, click the red button in the middle of the bottom to stop collection and enter the save page.

 Precautions

-15 minutes.
-After15 minutes, collection will be forcibly ended, entering the save page. - Do not switch apps during collection, as this will cause collection to fail.
+3. Do not switch to the background during collection, as this will cause the collection to fail.

-- Ensure the environment has sufficient, uniform, and stable lighting, avoiding overly dark or overexposed areas.
+4. Ensure the environment has sufficient, uniform, and stable lighting, avoiding areas that are too dark or overexposed.

-- Do not point at pure-color surfaces like white walls or metal, or reflective/transparent glass areas for extended periods.
+5. Do not point the camera at white walls, metal surfaces, or other monochromatic surfaces, or reflective/transparent glass areas for extended periods.

 Next steps

-After collection is complete, refer to the export data document to export the data, and create a small-scale mobile collection task in the Mega development center for mapping.
+After collection is complete, refer to the export data document to export the data, and create a small-scale mobile collection task in the Mega development center for mapping create small-scale mobile collection task.